bmc/brizzled/id/77/index.md

                                   'recent'       : recent}

             return self.render_template(template_name, template_variables)
+{% endhighlight %}

 This method takes:

-- a list of `Article` objects to be displayed
+* a list of `Article` objects to be displayed
-- the original incoming HTTP request
+* the original incoming HTTP request
-- a list of recent articles to display (which can be empty)
+* a list of recent articles to display (which can be empty)
-- the template name to use, which defaults to the `show-articles.html` template
+* the template name to use, which defaults to the `show-articles.html` template

 `render_articles()` then puts together the list of template variables, renders the specified template, and returns the result.